patrickjwahl/freeloadr/README.md

 ## Back end

-The back end consists of a Flask API connected to a Postgres SQL database, all orchestrated by Docker.
+The back end, located in the services/ directory, consists of a Flask API connected to a Postgres SQL database, all orchestrated by Docker.
 The server is Socket.IO-enabled, allowing users to chat with each other in real time.